unni-krishnan-95/copy/_posts/2016-11-20-ncl-regular-season-2.md

 Looking at the code, we can see that it is written in C. Now two things really stand out here.

 1) __char buff[15];__

 2) __gets(buff);__

 Let me explain to you what is occurring - for those who don't understand C language.
-The char (or character - used for strings) ‘buff’ represents an array of 10 bytes where buff[0] is the left boundary and buff[9] is the right boundary of the buffer.
+The char (or character - used for strings) ‘buff’ represents an array of 15 bytes where buff[0] is the left boundary and buff[14] is the right boundary of the buffer.

 A buffer, in terms of a program in execution, can be thought of as a region of computer’s main memory that has certain boundaries in context with the program variable that references this memory.

-Since the C function [gets](https://www.tutorialspoint.com/c_standard_library/c_function_gets.htm) is being used, we instantly know that the program is insecure and a Buffer Overflow is present, due to the fact that "gets" does not terminate the end of the strings buffer (or 15 chars).
+Since the C function [gets](https://www.tutorialspoint.com/c_standard_library/c_function_gets.htm) is being used, we instantly know that the program is insecure and a Buffer Overflow is present.
+This is due to the fact that __gets__ does not terminate the end of the strings buffer (or 15 chars).

 A buffer is said to be overflown when the data (meant to be written into memory buffer) gets written past the left or the right boundary of the buffer.
 This way the data gets written to a portion of memory which does not belong to the program variable that references the buffer.